elastic/kibana/rfcs/text/0017_url_service.md

 | __GET__               | `/api/short_url/<slug>`             | The new `GET /api/short_url/<slug>` endpoint will return a superset of the payload that the legacy endpoint now returns.                 |
 | __POST__              | `/api/shorten_url`                  | The legacy endpoints for creating short URLs.
 We will remove it or deprecate this endpoint and maintain it until 8.0 major release.      |

---- HOW will URL generator state will be serialized to short URL?..??????

 # Drawbacks